NoireNetworks/.github/profile/README.md

 - Lower the barrier to entry for using and understanding various technologies
 - Encourage **privacy-respecting** and **community-led** alternatives to proprietary systems
-- Provide tools that are useful to individuals, organizers, educatators and small communities
+- Provide tools that are useful to individuals, organizers, educatators and communities

 ## 👥 Maintainers